-If your child has an accident or is ill at school a message will be sent asking a parent to come and collect him/her.
+If your child has an accident or is ill at school, we will contact you to come and collect him/her.
 Any minor injuries will be dealt with by a trained first-aider and if required a slip will be sent home with your child to inform you.
 If the accident is serious and requires urgent medical attention an ambulance will be called or the child will be taken to hospital.
-At the same time we will contact the parent giving details of the accident and asking him/her to go to the hospital concerned.
+At the same time, we will contact the parent giving details of the accident and asking him/her to go to the hospital concerned.
 We keep a list of names, addresses and telephone numbers supplied by parents for use in an emergency.
 We ask you to keep this information up to date.